AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-get-tag-field-values.md

 ---
 description: Gets all tag dictionary values defined for one or more tag fields.
-seo-description: Gets all tag dictionary values defined for one or more tag fields.
-seo-title: getTagFieldValues

 solution: Experience Manager
 title: getTagFieldValues
-uuid: 92d84dfc-6a6c-4876-9670-1152adb6317c

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---